8 ways to build a healthy brunch at home

 For many people, part of the appeal of going out to brunch are the “bottomless” mimosas and Bloody Marys that sometimes come with it.
 “You might feel like you have to drink more to get your money’s worth,” says Maples.

-When serving brunch for your friends at home, offer refreshing, festive, and nonalcoholic options like sparkling water mixed with pink lemonade.
+So, if you’re serving brunch for your friends at home, consider offering refreshing, festive, and nonalcoholic options like sparkling water mixed with pink lemonade.
 Linsenmeyer also suggests pureeing watermelon with a touch of salt, pouring the mixture into an ice cube tray, and cooling your drinks with these cubes instead of traditional ice.
 You can also garnish your "cocktails" with seasonal fruit, like apples, pears, or raspberries.

 More On